• Skip to primary navigation

 • 💬 Reviews

-Traditionally béchamel sauce used for white sauce lasagna is what sets it apart!
+Traditionally, béchamel sauce used for white sauce lasagna sets it apart!
 Béchamel is a fancy name for a white sauce made with butter, flour, and milk to create a creamy white sauce.

 Even though I loved the vegan white sauce lasagna I recently ate at one of my favorite vegan restaurants, I created a healthier version without the butter or the gluten.